|

 Fincher's Gone Girl, an adaptation of the novel by Gillian Flynn, is

 a rich but flawed film.
-It's a callous, fussy and scrupulous tale of
+It's a callous and painstaking tale of

 a seemingly happily married man who comes home to find his wife